Go-to Brands are built differently.

-- Do you manage your brand identity as a protected, institutional asset or as a more open environment that, you hope, your customers feel belongs to them?
+- Do you think of your brand identity as a protected, institutional asset or as a more open environment that your customers can feel belongs to them?

-- Do you buy your customers’ data permission with deals that they cannot refuse, or do you get invited to share in their lives and businesses?
+- Do you buy your customers’ data permission with deals they can’t refuse, or are you invited to share in their lives and businesses?